pratikzambani/Byzantine-Chain-Replication/README.txt

     for i in range(n):
         generate a random number from 1 to 4 and map it to (get put slice append) generated key and value using random to generate 4 random lowercase character

-BUGS AND LIMITATIONS
-Not tested with multi host setup

 CONTRIBUTIONS
 Keshav Gupta: